 What even is AI anyway?

-AI is trendy and alluring; it has recovered in interest from several AI winters and is now harnessing millions of dollars in investment, yet it is also deemed as one of humanities biggest existential threats.
-How can we make sense of any of this?
+Artificial Intelligence (AI) is trendy and alluring; it has recovered in interest after several AI winters and is now harnessing millions of dollars in investment, yet it is also deemed as one of humanities biggest existential threats.
+How can we make sense this?
 Lets take a quick step backwards and ask:

 What exactly is it?

 This is by no means an exhaustive history, nor is it a technical deep dive.
 This article is a collection of historical and cultural references, anecdotes collected from my 4 years working on the Machine Ethics Podcast and my own thoughts on the question at hand.
-I write this both as an enthusiast and a teacher of data science (mostly with the lovely people at Decoded.com).
-I write this now as it seems to me: never has there been such a time where asking the question what is AI? has been met with such a wide range or responses.
+I write this both as an enthusiast and a teacher of data science (mostly with the lovely people at Decoded and Cambridge Spark).
+I write this now as it seems to me: never has there been such a time where asking the question what is AI? has been met with such a wide range of responses.

 Of Golems and Greeks

-The recent AI: more than human exhibition at the Barbican centre in London has an excellent preamble into AI technologies by displaying cultural references to human designed creatures such as the Golem, Prometheus, Robots, Automata and Japanese Kami (Dr Jennifer Whitney has a great introduction talk to the cultural artefacts of AI and Robots as well as the tension that they create here).
-For a couple of millennia at least, there has been a cultural heritage in the idea of non-human human-like intelligence.
-In this instance I'm referring to the intelligence attributed to nor human things that show human-like autonomy: in the story of the Golem they are essentially dumb in their inner world but respond to commands with autonomous intelligence, where as Kami spirits can be tricksters, helpful, malevolent etc. with inner worlds and goals.
+The recent AI: more than human exhibition at the Barbican centre in London had an excellent preamble into AI technologies by displaying cultural references to human designed creatures such as the Golem, Robots, Automata, Prometheus, Frankenstein and Japanese Kami (Dr Jennifer Whitney has a great introduction talk to the cultural artefacts of AI and Robots as well as the tension that they create here).
+For a couple of millennia at least, there has been cultural heritage in the idea of non-human human-like intelligence.
+In this instance I'm referring to the intelligence attributed to non human things that show human-like autonomy: in the story of the Golem they are essentially dumb in their inner world but respond to commands with autonomous intelligence (they understand an instruction and can enact it, but want for nothing), where as Kami spirits can be tricksters, helpful, malevolent etc... with inner worlds and goals (eluding to desires).

 These stories served as inspiration, praise and fearsome tales to provide ideals, belief systems and warn of the dangers of technologies (apt perhaps in this current technological climate).
-In the Greek myth of Prometheus, he creates human life out of clay and the fire of the gods, though ultimately punished for his transgression.
-It's no wonder we have misgivings about creating new life out of inanimate stuff.
+In the Greek myth of Prometheus, he creates human life out of clay and the fire of the gods, though ultimately is punished for his transgression against the Pantheon.
+It's no wonder we have misgivings about creating new life out of inanimate stuff ourselves.

 Regardless, during the the Renaissance there become a craze for more impressive Automaton.
-Automaton came in all shapes and sizes with two of the most famous comprising a goose that ate and laid eggs, and a humanoid chess player.
+Automaton came in all shapes and sizes with two of the most famous comprising a goose that seemed to eat and lay eggs, and a humanoid chess player.
 Automaton were about imitating nature through mechanic design–entertainment for the aristocracy.
 The Automaton were almost taboo, titillating, they hinted at a manmade autonomy, a sense of godly power, and indeed, a designed inner world.
-Also elaborated at the Barbican exhibition, these realisations of the idea of intelligent stuff often appeared somewhere on the Uncanny valley, creating slightly repulsed responses from onlooker if not already reproachful with religious beliefs.
+Also elaborated on at the Barbican exhibition, these realisations of the idea of intelligent stuff often appeared somewhere near the Uncanny valley, creating slightly repulsed responses from onlooker if not already reproachful with religious beliefs.
 It could be said to be cognitively jarring to see something obviously inanimate behaving animately.
-It simply isn’t a world we know.
+It simply isn’t the world we know.

 Of Monsters and Robots

-Frankenstein, Metropolis, iRobot, 2001, Astroboy (Mighty Atom), Ghost in the Shell, Moon (notable for conforming to the now troupe of AI rebelling against its human overlords).
+Frankenstein, Metropolis, iRobot, 2001, Astroboy (Mighty Atom), Ghost in the Shell, Moon (notable for not conforming to the now troupe of AI rebelling against its human overlords).
 Cultural artefacts enable us to lead conversations with some familiarity, to discuss concepts and indeed their repercussions.
 This is most evident in the artefacts discussing AI themes in the 20 century.
-It is now a well worn troupé in Science Fiction that in the future there will be Robots, AGI's (artificial general intelligences), or similar biological based made-made creation, and most of them want us dead!
-From Frankenstien's monster to 2001's Hal, Metropolis' robot Maria and Terminator's... well Terminators, they all pose as antagonists in some way to human kind (though this reading is extremely simplified).
-Few mainstream films paint future AGI's as beneficent or passive–I can think of Moon and Interstellar off the top of my head (also enjoyable films).
+It is now a well worn trope in Science Fiction that in the future there will be Robots, AGI's (artificial general intelligences), or similar biological based man-made creation, and most of them want us dead!
+From Frankenstien's monster to 2001's Hal, Metropolis' robot Maria and Terminator's... well Terminators, they all pose as antagonists in some way to humankind (though this reading is extremely simplified).
+Few mainstream films paint future AGI's as beneficent or simply passive–I can think of Moon and Interstellar off the top of my head (also enjoyable films), other than kids films.

-It is apparent that our technology is changing how humans live and many conversations around direction of our endeavours are portrayed in fictions.
-A well known fiction holds the basis for the conversation of the academic field Machine Ethics: Isaac Asimov's iRobot.
+It is apparent that our technologies change how we live and many conversations around direction of our endeavours are portrayed in fictions.
+A well known fiction holds the basis for the conversation in the academic field of Machine Ethics: Isaac Asimov's iRobot.
 IRobot is the door-opener for many on the conversation of endowing machines with ethical reasoning.
-Though again it is a fiction demonstrating how NOT to proceed, it gives us a way of thinking about machines that have some amount of autonomy to complete tasks, and as Nick Bostrom theorises: we'd better be bloody sure we instruct those tasks correctly or things might come back to haunt us.
-I feel Nick Bostrom's paperclip thought experiment must have been influenced by Asimoz's work, where a super-intelligent AI could be given a task that ultimately would be more efficiently conducted if we didn’t exist.
-Most of Asimoz's Robots and, indeed, the paperclip maximiser don't necessitate a sentient AI (with an inner world), these machines have abilities to reason and enact instructions to a super human level.
-It is perhaps the realm of philosophy to help deduce whether there is a requirement to have inner consciousness to achieve super human capabilities–the AI's don't necessarily know why they're doing the action or have any internal “feelings” about it.
+Though again it is a fiction demonstrating how NOT to proceed, it gives us a way of thinking about machines that have some amount of autonomy to complete tasks–as Nick Bostrom theorises: we'd better be bloody sure we instruct those tasks correctly or things might come back to haunt us.
+I feel Nick Bostrom's paperclip thought experiment must have been influenced by Asimoz's work, where a super-intelligent AI could be given a task that ultimately would be more efficiently conducted if we didn’t exist or we are subordinate (one could also think of the Matrix film here).
+Most of Asimoz's Robots and, indeed, the paperclip maximiser don't necessitate a sentient AI (with an inner world), these machines have abilities to reason and enact instructions to a super human level, a kin to a super golem.
+It is perhaps the realm of philosophy to help deduce whether there is a requirement to have inner consciousness to achieve super human capabilities, that the AI's don't necessarily know why they're doing the action, or that it might be.

-So without feelings we get iRobot (though not Bicenntinal Man), Paperclip maximisers and HAL.
-With Feelings we get Ghost in the Shell, Astroboy, or Marvel's.
+Let's lean on Science Fiction again to ponder: without feelings we get iRobot (though not Bicentennial Man), Paperclip maximisers and HAL.
+With Feelings we get Ghost in the Shell, Astroboy, and Marvel's Vision and Ultron...

 Alan Turing and John McCarthy

-In the beginning of the 20th century computers graduated from mechanical curiosities or banks of human workers to intricate encryptors then finally to industrial revolution denoting the information age.
-Though there is lots we could talk about here, it was perhaps Turing who’s ideas shone brightest through this transition.
-Though, John McCarthy hadn’t yet coined the term Artificial intelligence after the success of cybernetics, Turing had already postulated the universal Turing machine (that could compute any computable instruction) and the Turing test.
+In the beginning of the 20th century computers graduated from mechanical curiosities or banks of human workers to intricate encryptors then finally to a industrial revolution denoting the information age.
+Though there is lots we could talk about here, it was perhaps Alan Turing who’s ideas shone brightest through this transition.
+Though, John McCarthy hadn’t yet coined the term Artificial Intelligence after the success of cybernetics, Turing had already postulated the universal Turing machine (that could compute any computable instruction) and the Turing Test.

-The Turing test is a demonstration of the idea that at some point computers will be so capable (trying not to say “intelligent” here) that they could even trick us (presuming you’re a human reading this) to believe they are human.
-This idea has resonated through the decades, first resounding with the famous Dartmouth Workshop of 1956 giving birth to the term Artifical Intelligence, which ignited academic appetite for a mostly the engineering discipline dedicated to the notion of human like thought capabilities.
+The Turing Test is a demonstration of the idea that at some point computers will be so capable (trying not to say “intelligent” here) that they could even trick us (presuming you’re a human reading this) to believe they are human–a prophecy if you like.
+This idea has resonated through the decades, first resounding with the famous Dartmouth Workshop of 1956 giving birth to the term Artificial Intelligence, which ignited academic appetite for a discipline dedicated to the notion / creation of human like thinking and acting capabilities.

 The glorious and the mundane